All Products

 Procedure

 This section describes how to upgrade the operating system kernel of an ECS instance.
-In this example, an ECS instance that runs a CentOS or Debian operating system is used.
+In this example, an ECS instance that runs one of the following operating systems is used: Alibaba Cloud Linux, CentOS, Ubuntu and Debian.

 1. (Optional) Create snapshots for the disks that are attached to the ECS instance to back up data.
-For more information, see Create a snapshot for a disk.
+For more information, see Create a snapshot.

 2. Connect to the ECS instance.
-For more information, see Connect to a Linux instance by using a password or key.
+For more information, see Use Workbench to connect to a Linux instance over SSH.

 3. View the current operating system kernel version of the instance